urge you to entrust valuable textiles to experienced conservators

 A hair dryer may even be useful for small textiles.
 DO NOT put

-antique or fragile textiles into a washing machine or spin dryer!
+antique or fragile textiles into a spin dryer!

 Keep in mind that migrating dyes which have been allowed to run into